TrinityAudioSDK/trinityaudio-web-sdk/TTS.md

 ## API

 The Trinity Player provides a simple API for reading its status and controlling it.
 It's exposed via the global variable `window.TRINITY_PLAYER`.
+Each method has `getSignature()` method that returns its signature.

 | Property                              | Type     | Description                                                                                                                                                                                                                            |
 |---------------------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|